Global19-atlassian-net/iODKbook2/AlgLin/source/dowody_przeksztalcenia_lin.rst

    każdy liniowo niezależny układ :math:`\,n\ ` wektorów jest bazą, można sformułować

-.. admonition:: Wniosek 2.
+.. admonition:: Corollary 2.

-   W :math:`\,n`-wymiarowej przestrzeni :math:`\,V(K)\ `
-   układ :math:`\,n\ ` wektorów jest liniowo niezależny wtedy i tylko wtedy, gdy wyznacznik macierzy złożonej ze współrzędnych tych wektorów jest różny od zera.

-Biorąc pod uwagę fakt, że w :math:`\,n`-wymiarowej przestrzeni wektorowej każdy liniowo niezależny układ :math:`\,n\ ` wektorów jest bazą, :math:`\,` można sformułować
+   In an :math:`\,n`-dimensional vector space :math:`\,V(K)\ ` a set of :math:`\,n\ ` vectors is linearly independent if and only if the determinant of the matrix formed from the coordinates of these vectors is non-zero.

+Taking into account that in an :math:`\,n`-dimensional vector space every set of :math:`\,n\ ` linearly independent vectors comprises a basis :math:`\,` we may formulate

-.. admonition:: Wniosek 3.
+.. admonition:: Corollary 3.

-   W :math:`\,n`-wymiarowej przestrzeni :math:`\,V(K)\ ` układ :math:`\,n\ ` wektorów jest bazą
+   In an :math:`\,n`-dimensional vector space :math:`\,V(K)\ ` a set of :math:`\,n\ `
-   tej przestrzeni wtedy i tylko wtedy, gdy wyznacznik macierzy złożonej ze współrzędnych tych wektorów jest różny od zera.
+   vectors compises a basis of this space if and only if the determinant of the matrix formed from the coordinates of these vectors is non-zero.